 We would recommend that a designated person within your organisation is made responsible to record any reportable accident/incident.
-Records must be kept for at least 6 years, and longer where it involves a person under the age of 18 years.
+Records must be kept for at least 6 years, and longer (at least 25 years) where it involves a person under the age of 18 years.
 Names and addresses of any possible witnesses should also be recorded.